 SOUTHERN US

-Mid-June, second-year Fellows spend a week experiencing southern decorative arts, material culture, & ethnic communities.
+In June, second-year Fellows spend a week experiencing southern decorative arts, material culture, & ethnic communities.

 South Union Shaker Village